North Carolina Wesleyan University: Academics

+The university offers 32 undergraduate programs, 33 minor programs, 6 graduate degrees and 4 certificate programs.
+The University is North Carolina Wesleyan University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master’s degrees.
+It is also a member of the National Association of Schools and Colleges of The United Methodist Church.

+Executive Residency Graduate Programs

+NCWU offers unique Executive Residency Graduate Programs that offer a hybrid/blended format combining online and in-person instruction, tailored for both international graduate students studying in the U.S. and domestic students seeking flexible learning options.
+These 19-20 month programs are designed for students who like face-to-face instruction alongside the convenience of online coursework.
+As an F1-Visa Qualified Program, international students can continue their education in the U.S. and pursue a master’s degree with one concentrated residency weekend each semester on campus.
+Students can maintain employment while attending hybrid classes.

-The Roger G. and Gaile Davenport Taylor Honors Program
+Taylor-Crocker Honors Program

 North Carolina Wesleyan University offers a select group of students the opportunity to complement their degree program with a series of challenging and rewarding courses.
 Freshmen take special courses in composition and humanities.
 Honors Program students then take one honors course each semester during their sophomore and junior years.
 As seniors, students complete an Honors Project in some area of interest.
 The Honors Program offers students the opportunity to develop a close community of learning and to take courses from some of the best faculty members at the university.
 Being in the Honors Program does not add to a student's course load, but it does add variety and depth to her or his higher education experience.
 Transcripts of Honors graduates include recognition that they completed the Honors Program.

 Student life

-As of 2022, about 1,833 students are enrolled in the traditional program on campus, up 75% since 2014.
-Another 1,200 students are enrolled in adult studies programs on campus and at satellite locations.
+As of fall 2024, 1,345 students were enrolled.
 Wesleyan has a growing international student population from 40+ countries.
-The university community welcomes and includes people from diverse religious, cultural, and racial backgrounds.All students receive free parking on campus, admission to regular season athletic games and access to the student health center.
+The university community includes people from diverse religious, cultural, and racial backgrounds.
+All students receive free parking on campus, admission to regular season athletic games, and access to the student health center.
 In addition, books are included in tuition and there is no application fee.
-There are more than 30 Student Clubs & Organizations on campus.